FIVE MOST SURPRISING FINDS

 “The distrust is outdated.
 Tuskegee ended fifty years ago.
 Modern medicine has ethical review boards, informed consent, and diversity initiatives.
 Clinging to historical grievances causes more harm than the system itself.”

 Three data points destroy this argument.
-First — 50% of white medical trainees in 2016 still endorsed the belief that Black patients feel less pain.
-The false science is current.
-Second — Black women are three times more likely to die in childbirth than white women, and the gap does not close with income or education.
-Serena Williams had to argue with nurses to get her blood clots investigated.
-Third — only 5.4% of American physicians are Black in a country that is 13.6% Black.
-The pipeline that produces providers has not been fixed.
+In 2016, half of white medical trainees still endorsed the belief that Black patients feel less pain — the false science is current, not historical.
+Black women remain three times more likely to die in childbirth than white women, a gap that does not close with income or education; Serena Williams herself had to argue with nurses before they would investigate her blood clots.
+And only 5.4% of American physicians are Black in a country that is 13.6% Black, so the pipeline that produces providers has not been fixed either.
 The system has not earned the trust it requests.

 From the Publisher